Fourier-Mukai functors in the supported case: Introduction

 \begin{cor} Every exact autoequivalence of $\Db_{Z}(\tot(\omega_{\PP^2}))$ is of Fourier--Mukai type. \end{cor}

 As an application of Proposition \ref{prop:spherical} and Theorem \ref{thm:main1}, the triangulated categories in the three examples above have strongly unique enhancements.

-{\bf The plan of the paper.} In Section \ref{sec:ample} we provide the necessary preliminary material concerning derived categories of supported sheaves, and we introduce the notion of weakly ample set.
-Then we prove a criterion (generalizing others present in the literature) for extending a morphism defined on the weakly ample set between exact functors satisfying $\Cc$.
+{\bf The plan of the paper.} In Section \ref{sec:ample} we provide the necessary preliminary material concerning derived categories of supported sheaves, and we introduce the notion of an almost ample set.
+Then we prove a criterion (generalizing others present in the literature) for extending a morphism defined on a suitable subset of the source category between exact functors satisfying a condition related to $\Cc$.
 This is done in Section \ref{sec:extending} using the notion of convolution.
 In Section \ref{sec:existence} we deal with the existence of Fourier--Mukai kernels and the strong uniqueness of enhancements.
 In particular, we need to generalize and to modify the argument in \cite{LO} to make it work in our setting.
 In the same section we also discuss the case of $1$-spherical objects.
-Section \ref{sect:uniqueness} deals with various questions about uniqueness of Fourier--Mukai kernels.
+Section \ref{sect:uniqueness} deals with various questions about boundedness and uniqueness of Fourier--Mukai kernels.

 {\bf Notation.} In the paper, $\K$ is a field.
-All schemes are assumed to be of finite type and separated over $\K$.
+All schemes are assumed to be at least of finite type and separated over $\K$.
 All additive (in particular, triangulated) categories and all additive (in particular, exact) functors will be assumed to be $\K$-linear.
-An additive category will be called $\Hom$-finite if the $\K$-vector space $\Hom(A,B)$ is finite dimensional for every objects $A$ and $B$.
 If $\cat{A}$ is an abelian (or more generally an exact) category, $\D(\cat{A})$ denotes the derived category of $\cat{A}$ and $\Db(\cat{A})$ its full subcategory of complexes with bounded cohomology.
-Unless clearly stated, all functors are derived even if, for simplicity, we use the same symbol for a functor and its derived version.
-Natural transformations (in particular, isomorphisms) between exact functors are always assumed to be compatible with shifts.
+For an object